Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

     * An app within a workspace can be shared with one or more users.
     * A user can be part of one or more apps.
     * A user can be part of one or more workspaces.
-    * Users can start a trial of Automation AI or Contact Center to create an app.
+    * Users can start a trial of Automation AI or Contact Center AI to create an app.
 To try other products, users can follow the Contact Us option.

 ## New Account Sign-up